fkurz/vpnctl/README.md

 ## Get started

-Run the following from the root of this project to build, package, and install the tool on your machine
+Run the following from the root of this project to build, package, and install the `vpnctl` tool on your machine

 ```bash
 npm install